Can the Blues become European history makers?

 With internationals such as Bertie Vogts, Rainer Bonhof and Jupp Heynckes - who would help Germany to World Cup success in 1974 - they proved too strong for the Glens.

-Heynckes and Horst Koppel scored in a 2-0 win for Borussia in front of a 12,000 crowd at The Oval but the game would pale into insignificance after the sudden death of 25-year-old Glens midfielder Roy Stewart just hours later.
+Heynckes and Horst Koppel scored in a 2-0 win for Borussia in front of a 12,000 crowd at The Oval but the game would pale into insignificance following the sudden death of 25-year-old Glens midfielder Roy Stewart just hours later.

-Local football mourned his passing with play halted and a minute's silence held as a mark of respect in the second leg in Germany.
+Local football mourned his passing, with play halted and a minute's silence held as a mark of respect in the second leg in Germany.

-Borussia, who had lost to Liverpool in the UEFA Cup final the previous season, won 5-0 but it had been a superb campaign from Glentoran.
+Borussia, who had lost to Liverpool in the Uefa Cup final the previous season, won 5-0 but it had been a superb campaign from Glentoran.